DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Experiments

-\paragraph{PI Controller Tuning.} We investigate the sensitivity of the PI controller to its hyperparameters—specifically probability initialization, $K_{pro}$, and $K_{int}$—using the MoE-1.3B-6.9B-64E8A model trained on 20B tokens.
-The results are presented in Figure \ref{figure_ablation_probability_initialization} (probability initialization) and Figure \ref{figure_ablation_kp_ki} ($K_{pro}$ and $K_{int}$).
-We observe the following: \ding{182} \ours is robust to probability initialization values, as the PI controller rapidly aligns the number of activated experts with the target level under different initializations.
-This represents a significant advantage over fixed-threshold \topp MoE, which is highly sensitive to initialization and requires extensive tuning to identify an appropriate probability threshold (as shown in Figure \ref{figure_preliminary1}). \ding{183} The coefficients $K_{pro}$ and $K_{int}$ regulate convergence speed.
-Moderate values yield optimal performance, balancing the rapid convergence of activated experts with the stability of the probability threshold.
-Excessively large values induce threshold instability, negatively affecting loss, whereas very small values result in slow convergence.
+Additionally, we compare \ours MoE against a \topk MoE baseline augmented with DRN (see Figure \ref{figure_ablation_dynamicgln_and_PI_topk} in Appendix \ref{appendix_ablation_studies}).
+The analysis shows that: \ding{182} \ours MoE consistently outperforms \topk MoE with DRN. \ding{183} While DRN improves \topk MoE, it yields a significantly larger gain for \topp MoE.
+This indicates that DRN is particularly effective when the number of activated experts varies adaptively, rather than being constrained to a uniform $k$. \paragraph{PI Controller Tuning.} We examine the sensitivity of the PI controller to its hyperparameters, specifically the probability initialization, $K_{pro}$, and $K_{int}$, using the MoE-1.3B-6.9B-64E8A model trained on 20B tokens.
+The results are presented in Figure \ref{figure_ablation_probability_initialization} (probability initialization) and Figure \ref{figure_ablation_kp_ki} (PI coefficients) in Appendix \ref{appendix_ablation_studies}.
+We observe two key trends: \ding{182} \ours demonstrates high robustness to probability initialization values.
+The PI controller rapidly aligns the number of activated experts with the target level regardless of the initial setting.
+This is a significant advantage over fixed-threshold \topp MoE, which is highly sensitive to initialization and requires extensive tuning to identify an appropriate threshold (as illustrated in Figure \ref{figure_preliminary1}). \ding{183} The coefficients $K_{pro}$ and $K_{int}$ govern the trade-off between convergence speed and stability.
+Moderate values yield optimal performance, ensuring rapid convergence of activated experts while maintaining a stable probability threshold.
+Excessively large values induce threshold instability, which degrades performance, whereas very small values result in slow convergence.